Steve Clarke: Scotland

 In May 2019, Clarke was appointed manager of the Scotland national team on a contract due to run until the end of 2022 FIFA World Cup qualification.
 On his debut on 8 June, the Scots won 2–1 at home to Cyprus in UEFA Euro 2020 qualifying.
 The team then suffered four consecutive defeats against Belgium and Russia, two of them by 4–0 margins, which ended any hope of qualifying automatically for Euro 2020.
 On 12 November 2020, Scotland defeated Serbia 4–5 on penalties after a 1–1 draw to take their place in the delayed finals via the UEFA Nations League route, their first major tournament since 1998.
 In the tournament Scotland drew with England at Wembley, but defeats at Hampden to Czech Republic and Croatia meant that Scotland finished bottom of Group D.

 Six consecutive wins later that year meant that Scotland finished second in Group F of 2022 FIFA World Cup qualification.
 This progressed the team into the play-offs, where they lost 3–1 to Ukraine in a semi-final at Hampden.
 Later that year, Scotland won promotion to League A by winning their League B group in the 2022–23 competition.

-Ahead of UEFA Euro 2024 qualifying, Clarke signed a new contract with the SFA that is due to run until 2026.
+Ahead of UEFA Euro 2024 qualifying, Clarke signed a new contract with the SFA that was due to run until 2026.
 Scotland won their first five matches in Euro 2024 qualifying, against Cyprus (twice), Spain, Norway and Georgia.
 They achieved qualification for the tournament on 15 October 2023, with two matches to spare.
 Defeats by Germany and Hungary, either side of a draw with Switzerland, meant that the team failed to progress through the group stage of Euro 2024.

 Scotland were relegated back to League B in the 2024–25 competition, after losing a playoff 3–1 on aggregate against Greece.

 During 2026 FIFA World Cup qualification, he became Scotland's longest-serving manager in terms of the number of games managed.
-Clarke led Scotland to the World Cup for the first time since 1998 with a historic 4–2 victory against Denmark on 18 November 2025.
+Clarke led Scotland to the World Cup for the first time since 1998 with a 4–2 victory against Denmark on 18 November 2025.
+Clarke signed a new four-year contract lasting until 2030 ahead of the finals.

+Clarke led Scotland to a 0–1 victory against Haiti in Group C of the 2026 FIFA World Cup, but with a poor goal difference following 0–1 and 0–3 losses against Morocco and Brazil respectively, Scotland were mathematically unable to qualify via the third-placed table.

+On 27 June 2026, Clarke subsequently stepped down as Scotland's manager.